-"THE BANK recovery teams have stopped coming to my home," Saraswati Amberwar told us in Yavatmal.
+"The bank recovery teams have stopped coming to my home," Saraswati Amberwar told us in Yavatmal.
 She lives not far from where President A.P.J.
 Abdul Kalam will visit on June 15.
-Her husband Ramdas was the first farm suicide case in Vidharbha to be highlighted in the media, way back in 1998.
+Her husband Ramdas was the first farm suicide in Vidarbha to be highlighted in the media, way back in 1998.
 Since then she has faced years of pressure from his creditors to repay his loans.
 So it was surprising that the bank recovery men had let up.

 Those and Nagpur are the places the President will touch during his day-long visit.
 His trip takes him to an event at Amolakchand College in Yavatmal.
 Also to the Mahatma Gandhi Hindi International University in Wardha.
 It does not so far include any agrarian distress-related meetings.

-Yavatmal, where the President's main function is, remains one of the most dismal parts of Vidharbha, the region hardest hit by the farm crisis.
-"This year alone, there have been 428 farmers' suicides in Vidharbha," points out Mr. Tiwari.
-"Unless urgent action is taken on cotton price, on debt and credit it will be our worst year ever."
+Yavatmal, where the president's main function is, remains one of the most dismal parts of Vidarbha, the region hardest hit by the farm crisis.
+"This year alone, there have been 428 farmers' suicides in Vidarbha," points out Tiwari.
+"Unless urgent action is taken on cotton price, on debt and credit, it will be our worst year ever."
 And that would be something.
-The Government officially admits to 1,296 farm suicides due to the "agrarian distress" last year.
+The government officially admits to 1,296 farm suicides due to the "agrarian distress" last year.
 It records a further 1,348 farm suicides in the same six districts the same year, but denies they were due to agrarian distress.

 "We're spending Rs.30,000 on my daughter Meenakshi's illness," she says.
 (Another daughter died in 2004.)
 "We've sold off several acres and some cattle over these years to cope.
 But farming gets costlier and more difficult."
 Yet she sees few options and keeps at it, hoping things will turn around.